schmalle/bcathome/Readme.md

 Why ?

 * users do not need anymore VPN dialins (ok, for most cases this makes sense, critical admin stuff I would still do via VPN), saving per user some time per day
-* If you VPN is limited to a certain bandwidth, you have a dramatically better surfing experince, if you not use use VPN
+* If you VPN is limited to a certain bandwidth, you have a dramatically better surfing experience, if you not use use VPN
-* bandwith of your services in general is not limited the capacity of a single vpn gateway or cluster
+* bandwidth of your services in general is not limited the capacity of a single vpn gateway or cluster

-Zero trust approach means, that you dont even trust a client in your intranet.
+Zero trust approach means, that you don't even trust a client in your intranet.

 A typical BC architecture looks like this